-Leap to the tip of the world’s most epic continent and experience first-hand the countries diversity up, close and personal.Our program starts 90 mins north of Cape town in the hip seaside of Langebaan nestled between the dramatic coast line and a stunning lagoon.
+Leap to the tip of the world’s most epic continent and experience first-hand the countries diversity up, close and personal.Our program north of Cape town in the hip seaside of Langebaan nestled between the dramatic coast line and a stunning lagoon.

-From here you will contribute to mix of conservation and community projects in the surrounding reserves and towns before heading north on an overland safari to explore the stunning scenery, culture and wildlife in Namibia.
+From here you will contribute to mix of conservation, community and equine care projects in the surrounding reserves and towns before heading north on an overland safari to explore the stunning scenery, culture and wildlife in Namibia.

-You’ll fly into Cape town and then head north to base yourself in The Beach House Research Centre, in the small seaside holiday town of Langebaan, just an hour’s drive away.
+You’ll fly into Cape Town and then head an hour north, along the coast, to base yourself in The Beach House Research Centre in the hip seaside town of Langebaan.

 At the weekends you will be free to head to the greatest city of them all – Cape Town.